tylerneylon/pumba/parse7.lua.md

 --]]

-    -- This turns on or off printing from within the run framework. local do_run_dbg_print = false
+    -- This turns on or off printing from within the run framework.
+    -- Because this script doesn't use the run framework, this boolean currently -- doesn't change any behavior.
+    local do_run_dbg_print = false

     -- This turns on or off printing of good/bad rule parsing attempts. local do_mid_parse_dbg_print = false

+    -- TODO HERE Add a high-detail version that wraps parse_{or,seq}_rule.

     -- This turns on or off printing debug info about parsing. local do_post_parse_dbg_print = true